roytang/blog/content/post/2008/10/philippine-airlines.md

 Okay, this time it was my fault.
 No sweat, I'll wait for the website to fail the verification then re-input the credit card details.
 So I wait.
 Then wait some more.
 The website is taking forever and not doing anything.
 Firefox prompts that the website tried to show a popup.
 I right-click and enable pop-ups for the website, nothing though.
 I wait some more.

-Damnit, I finally reload the page to find that &#8220;my session has expired.&#8221; Sure enough, I tried to search for the cheap flight and it was no longer available AGAIN.
+Damnit, I finally reload the page to find that "my session has expired.&#8221; Sure enough, I tried to search for the cheap flight and it was no longer available AGAIN.

 I give up.
 I'm not going to try again.
 Seriously this time.
 I'll give the credit card back to my dad and just tell him to book manually (and to double check that the card has not been charged.)